Home ยป Blog ยป Shopping

 Eileen Fisher take back program

 The Eileen Fisher second hand program is called Renew.
 Itโ€™s where the brand will take back any clothing you no longer want but that is still in good enough condition for someone else to wear.
-If youโ€™ve ever purchased Eileen Fisher pieces (I have when shopping at Nordstrom), then you know that it can be a pricey brand.
+If youโ€™ve ever purchased Eileen Fisher pieces, then you know that it can be a pricey brand.

 Well, not surprisingly, when shopping at the Renew store youโ€™ll find significantly reduced prices.
 For example, Iโ€™ve never seen an Eileen Fisher top selling for less than $100 at retail.
 On the other hand, at Renew I saw tops priced as low as $35.

-Since starting this program in 2009, Eileen Fisher says theyโ€™ve taken back nearly 2 million pieces.
-Those pieces were either resold through Renew, recycled (more about textile recycling here) or remade into new designs.
+Since starting this program in 2009, this clothing brand says theyโ€™ve taken back nearly 2 million pieces.
+Those pieces were either resold through Renew, or they were recycled or remade into new designs.

 How much the take back program pays